zzzprojects/EntityFramework-Extensions/docs/pages/articles/soft-delete.md

 {% endhighlight %}

 ### Solution
-You can use the **EntityFrameworkManager.PreBulkSaveChanges** property to change state & value from entities prior the BulkSaveChanges get executed
+You can use the **EntityFrameworkManager.PreBulkSaveChanges** property to change state & value from entities prior to the BulkSaveChanges execution

 ### Example